 Poke tiny holes through the skin, everywhere with a toothpick or bbq skewer (this helps achieve super crispy skin).

-Season 6 tbsp butter with 1 tsp fresh thyme leaves, salt & pepper and mix together.
+Season 6 Tablespoons butter with 1 tsp fresh thyme leaves, salt & pepper and mix together.

-your hand underneath the chicken skin, and gently move over the breast and leg
+your hand underneath the chicken skin, and move over the breast and leg

 Next, take 6 lemon slices and slide them underneath the skin,